japaric-archived/rust-on-openwrt/README.md

 other route, then check the [scripts](/scripts) folder for more information about how to cross compile the `std` crate from source.

+**UPDATE**: Another way to get a cross compiled `std` crate is to compile it yourself using cargo and the `rustc` you already have installed, this is way faster that using the Rust build system, it takes less than one minute.
+Check [this repository] for more information.

 You can get the pre-compiled crates from [here].

 [here]: https://www.dropbox.com/sh/e5fy42812q4am68/AACKAMp_Otg4Ii9QJPXq-PAZa?dl=0